-You can adjust the ads to be displayed to users, who are located closer to you, or to those people who have placed geotags near you.
-Even if you don’t have a physical store, you can offer your own services in the cities that are of a priority.
+You can adjust the ads to display to users, who are located closer to you, or to those people who have placed geotags near you.
+Even if you don’t have a physical store, you can offer your services in the cities that are of a priority.
 Below are the most common ways to interact with users through geomarketing.

-IP addresses rarely show accurate data, and it is difficult for marketers to focus on specific areas based on this data alone.
-This is why geotargeting is more commonly used for large groups of people: a city or a country.
-Marketers who want to get a tergeted hit better use geofencing.
+IP addresses rarely show accurate data, and it is difficult for marketers to focus on specific areas based on these data alone.
+That is why geotargeting more commonly used for large groups of people: a city or a country — marketers who want to get a targeted hit better use geofencing.

-Geofencing is the mobile-era’s approach to traditional geotargeting.
+Geofencing is the mobile era’s approach to traditional geotargeting.
 It uses the location of the device’s GPS, not its IP address, so the data is much more accurate.
-On top of that, the location data is constantly updated so this type of geomarketing is great to quickly inform the user on the go.
+On top of that, the location data is continuously updated so this type of geomarketing is excellent to inform the user on the go quickly.

-Geofencing is best used in small areas: individual districts, streets.
-Especially if the purpose of the app is to attract people who walk by your store.
+Geofencing is most efficient for small areas: individual districts, streets especially if the purpose of the app is to attract people who walk by your store.

-This is the most precide of the three geolocating methods.
+That is the most precede of the three geolocating methods.
 A beacon is a small physical object that receives location data via Bluetooth.
-Because the method uses Bluetooth data, beacons can be set up in places with poor data connection, such as shopping malls and cinemas.
+Because the technique uses Bluetooth data, beacons can be set up in places such as shopping malls and cinemas.

 The beacon data accurately tells the application where the customer is in the building, helping to optimize performance.
 You always know if the customer is near.
 The main downside is that the user’s Bluetooth may not be turned on.
-Besides, beacons cannot be used absolutely everywhere, they are physically tied to the place.
+Besides, beacons cannot work everywhere because they physically tied to the place.